Sowndata/Sowndata/README.md

 - 👋 Hi, I’m @Sowndata
-- 👀 I’m interested in Analysing data
+- Data Scientist | Data-Believer
-- 🌱 I’m currently learning Data Science
+- Weave meaningful stories with Data || Passionate to help business and people to make better decisions
-- 📫 How to reach me sownd.official@gmail.com
+- 📫 How to reach me sowndaryavenkat@gmail.com

 <!---
 Sowndata/Sowndata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.